Table of Contents

 - A staff member will be assigned full time to camp cleanliness.

-- Camp facilities will be cleaned with disinfectant and/or powerful UV lighting as necessary, before and during every camp.
+- Camp facilities will be cleaned as necessary, before and during every camp.
 This applies in particular to the bathhouse, platform tents, dining room and kitchen.

-- Staff will explain the procedures to campers in the introduction.
+- Staff will explain the procedures to campers during the introduction.

 - Campers within a team for day camps or overnight camps are allowed normal physical contact.
 They are encouraged to keep socially distant from campers in other teams.
 Siblings need to be in the same team for overnight camps.
 Distancing will be encouraged and promoted in a natural way with a staggered and fast paced schedule; it will not be enforced strictly.